dkainer/nanopore-pipe/README.md

 $ read_fast5_basecaller.py <params>
 ```

+Albacore requires information on the Flowcell and Kit used for sequencing.
+For the [Tomato Fast5  data](http://www.plabipd.de/portal/solanum-pennellii "Download here"), the following is used:

+Flowcell: FLO-MIN106
+Kit: SQK-LSK108

 ### Poretools (0.6.0)
 Installed and set up as a module.
 Here is the module file contents.
 ```